 Price depends on packaging (including sizes), discounts, timing, location, shipping, and other offer-related elements.

 - Competitive offerings and prices,

 - Customers’ perceived product value and fair price.

-Millennials want to get the maximum convenience at the lowest cost from brands.
+Millennials seek maximum convenience at the lowest cost from brands.
 So, your brand is associated with price!

-When determining place, astute marketers consider consumer context and product findability.
+When determining place, astute marketers consider consumer context, a key element of voice marketing, and product findability.

-Expanded platform and device options require your business to be present where your audience spends their time.
+Expanded platform and device options require your business to be present when, where and how your audience spends their time.
 Take the time to understand your customer’s media consumption.

 Determine how potential buyers will search for your offering.
 Where possible, survey your current customers because their habits may differ from those of your executives.
-This includes where they are physically and how they’re using their devices such as maps or voice commands.
+This includes where they are physically and how they’re using their devices to find “Near Me”search results or voice commands.